MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadline/Get-PSReadlineOption.md

 ErrorBackgroundColor                   : DarkMagenta
 ```

-This command returns the list of available PSReadline options and their current values.
+This command returns the list of available PSReadLine options and their current values.

 ## PARAMETERS